Flole998/FloleVacWeb/docs/_pages/installation/installation-instructions.md

 If you choose to create the keys in another location, remember your chosen location for later.

 ## Image Building
-If you just need a basic Valetudo enabled Firmware image, you can skip the Image Building steps here by using Dennis's Dustbuilder: https://builder.dontvacuum.me/
+If you just need a basic FloleVacWeb enabled Firmware image, you can skip the Image Building steps here by using Dennis's Dustbuilder: https://builder.dontvacuum.me/

 ### Preparations for building the image